"How to Remove Stains from Marble flooring: Expert Tips for a Spotless Surface"

 Understanding Marble Stains

 Before diving into stain removal techniques, it is important to understand the different types of stains that can affect marble.
-These include:
+These stains include:

 General Stain Removal Tips for Marble